Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 ### <b> 1.
 Analyzing Bike Usage to Understand the Current Situation </b>
 First of all, I decided to analyze the usage of the bikes to assess the current situation of the company.
+This represents the usage in hours by members and casual riders:

 ![image](https://github.com/user-attachments/assets/30741af9-5c1c-40d0-b30d-4430b162237a)
 From the data, we observe that the ride duration for both members and casual riders is quite similar, highlighting significant opportunities for improvement.